 You can also do a self-guided practice.
 Start by finding a comfortable, quiet place to sit and set a timer (for beginners, start with five minutes).
 Take several long, slow breaths in through your nose and out through your mouth.
 Feel the ground beneath you.
 Gradually find an intention that you want to take with you for the rest of the day — it might be to be more calm, present, powerful, or centered.

-Bonus Tip: A good mental health half-day is also a chance to check in on loved ones with a phone call or pull out some stationary and send friends and family hand-written notes.
+Bonus Tip: A good mental health half-day is also a chance to check in on loved ones with a phone call or pull out some stationery and send friends and family hand-written notes.

 What to do with a day off of work at home

-The coronavirus has meant that days off are often spent at home, but they can still be fun!
+If you’re itching to take a day off but have nowhere to go, that’s okay!
 Find a DIY art project or a good book to read.
 You might also want to tackle some unfinished tasks that have been hanging over your head.

 What to do with a day off alone